Thomson Reuters third-quarter sales dip; shares down

-REUTERS - Thomson Reuters Corp (TRI.N) (TRI.TO) on Friday reported third-quarter sales that missed estimates due in part to the strong dollar, but the news and information company’s profit beat Wall Street expectations.
+(Reuters) - Thomson Reuters Corp on Friday reported third-quarter sales that missed estimates due in part to the strong dollar, but the news and information company’s profit beat Wall Street expectations.

 Shares were down 2.2 percent in New York trading.

-Continued uncertainty about global growth has put pressure on sell-side financial services firms, the core customers of the company's Financial & Risk business.
-Since their peak this year in late July, U.S, financial shares .SPSY are down more than the broader U.S. market .SPX.
+Continued uncertainty about global growth has put pressure on sell-side financial services firms, the core customers of the company’s Financial & Risk business.
+Since their peak this year in late July, U.S, financial shares are down more than the broader U.S. market.

-Morgan Stanley (MS.N) and JPMorgan Chase & Co (JPM.N) both reported drops in profits due to the weak trading environment.
+Morgan Stanley and JPMorgan Chase & Co both reported drops in profits due to the weak trading environment.

 “While the company’s current business is doing okay, there is no sign that the transactions-related business will get better anytime soon,” said Sanford Bernstein analyst Claudio Aspesi.
 “It does raise questions about the growth of the financial services industry.”